Corse

 Visitor Facilities And Travel

 The park is accessible via airports at Ajaccio, Bastia, Calvi, and Figari, as well as ferry services from mainland France and Italy.
 Mountain refuges along the GR20 and other trails provide basic accommodation for hikers during the June-to-October season.
 Gîtes and rural accommodations in villages throughout the park offer alternatives to wild camping.
-Several visitor centers and information points operate in towns including Corte, which serves as the park administrative center.
+Several visitor centres and information points operate in towns including Corte, which serves as the park administrative centre.
 Road access penetrates major valleys, though many areas are reachable only on foot.

 Conservation And Sustainability